yparitcher/kindle-seforim/Readme.md

 # kindle-seforim
-kindle-seforim is a collection of seforim in kindle ebook format, based on [toratemetfreeware](http://www.toratemetfreeware.com) and [Orayta-Books](https://github.com/MosheWagner/Orayta-Books).
+kindle-seforim is a collection of seforim in kindle ebook format, and in epub format, based on [toratemetfreeware](http://www.toratemetfreeware.com) and [Orayta-Books](https://github.com/MosheWagner/Orayta-Books).

 This is a work in progress so there will be updates and changes coming.